ava/use-http/docs/README.md

 // want to use object destructuring?
 You can do that too var {
   request,
-  // the `response` is everything you would expect to be in a normal response from an http request with the `data` field added.
-  // ⚠️ The `response` object cannot be destructured! (at least not currently) ️️⚠️ response, loading, error, data, get, post, put,
+  response, // 🚨 Do not destructure the `response` object! loading, error, data, read,   // suspense (experimental) get, post, put,